ArfNtz/render/README.md

 A library to define a document type, feed it with some data, and render it.

-For example I take a flyer document (a.k.a leaflet, tract) :
+For example, to make a flyer document (a.k.a leaflet, tract) :
 - `FlyerView.swift` defines the presentation (i.e. document strcture, layout, colors, fonts).
 - `Flyer.swift` defines the data structure.
 - `main.swift` injects the data structure into the view and renders the document.